-- F. All jurisdictions implementing the EVS 6021 must implement administrative safeguards and proper chain of custody to facilitate the safety and security of electronic systems pursuant to the Guidance on electronic Voting System Preparation and Security, September 2016. - G. Jurisdictions implementing the EVS 6021 with the Central Count Tabulator as the primary system where votes are counted only at the central counting location using central scanners, must comply with Section 301(a) of Help America Vote Act of 2002.
-The mandate requires counties using central count paper-based systems to develop voting system specific voter education programs that inform voters of the effect of over voting, and instruct voters on how to correct a ballot before it is cast, including instructions on obtaining a replacement ballot.
-Additionally, the mandate requires that the central count voting system must be designed to preserve voter confidentiality. - H. All jurisdictions implementing the EVS 6021 must ensure that no default passwords are used on any devices and that all passwords are complex and secured.
-Counties must implement an audit process to review and ensure that no default passwords are used upon equipment install/reinstall and routinely change passwords (at least once prior to preparing for each primary and election) to avoid any password compromise.
-The passwords and permissions management must at a minimum comply to the password requirements outlined in NIST 800-63.
-This publication can be accessed at https://pages.nist.gov/800-63-3/sp800-63-3.html - I. All jurisdictions implementing EVS 6021 must configure the polling place components of the voting system to notify voters when they attempt to cast overvotes.
-The

-DS200 tabulation device options must be set to "Query Voter Preference" for overvoted hand marked paper ballot.
+- F. All jurisdictions implementing the EVS 6030 must implement administrative safeguards and proper chain of custody, and document the same, to facilitate the safety and security of electronic systems pursuant to the Guidance on electronic Voting System Preparation and Security, September 2016, and any future revisions or directives. - G. Jurisdictions implementing the EVS 6030 with the Central Count Tabulator DS450 or DS 850 as the primary system where votes are counted only at the central counting location using central scanners, must comply with Section 301(a) of Help America Vote Act of 2002.
+The mandate requires counties using central count paper-based systems to develop voting system specific voter education programs that inform voters of the effect of over voting and instruct voters on how to correct a ballot before it is cast, including instructions on obtaining a replacement ballot.
+Additionally, the mandate requires that the central count voting system must be designed to preserve voter confidentiality. - H. All jurisdictions implementing the EVS 6030 must ensure that no default passwords are used on any devices and that all passwords are complex and secured.
+Counties must implement an audit process to review and ensure that no default passwords are used upon equipment install/reinstall and routinely change passwords (at least once prior to preparing for each primary and election) to avoid the possibility of any password compromise.
+The passwords and permissions management must at a minimum comply with the password requirements outlined in NIST 800-63.
+This publication can be accessed at https://pages.nist.gov/800-63-3/sp800-63-3.html - I. All jurisdictions implementing EVS 6030 must configure the polling place components of the voting system to notify voters when they attempt to overvote.
+The DS200 tabulation device options must be set to "Query Voter Preference" for overvoted hand marked paper ballot.
 This is to ensure that the system implementation adheres to the requirement of notifying the voter of overvotes as mandated by 25 P.S. § 3031.7(16).